-Probate is a word that many people dealing with the distribution of an estate fear.
+Is Probate as Bad as it Sounds?
+Probate is a word feard by many people dealing with an estate’s distribution.
 However, is it as bad as it sounds?
 Estate lawyers often get phone calls by family members who are about to begin the probate process.
 In many of these situations, we provide legal representation to make their lives less stressful.
-The following should provide you with a general understanding of the probate process.
+The following provides you with a general understanding of the probate process.
 If you have any further questions or would like to retain an estate lawyer, please call a probate attorney Allentown, PA residents can count on, Klenk Law, a boutique estate law firm.

 Probate is considered to be a title proceeding and is mandatory after a person dies and owns property including land, houses, valuables, cars, etc. Probate will help to determine the ownership of this property and distribute it accordingly and a good probate attorney in Allentown, PA can guide you through the process.

-If the decedent (i.e. person who died) left a will, the executor, or person who has been left in charge of the estate, is sworn in by the court.
+If the decedent (i.e., the person who died) left a will, the executor is sworn in by the court.
 It will be the executors responsibility to notify beneficiaries and anyone else who might have an interest in the estate; for example, creditors.

 During this time, anyone who would like to contest the will can do so until the statute of limitations expires.
 Reasons a person might contest the will include:

 If the decedent did not leave a will, or if a court finds the will to be invalid, state laws and regulations will determine the next rightful owner.
 When there is no will, it is called intestate.
-The heirs of a will in intestate are usually the surviving spouse, children, parents, siblings, and other non intermediate family members.
+The heirs of a will in intestate are usually the surviving spouse, children, parents, siblings, and other nonintermediate family members.
 Although it varies by each state, the surviving spouse is typically entitled to one third to one half of the estate.
-Children may receive the remainder unless the surviving spouse was a joint owner of the property.
-In this case it will likely pass immediately to him or her, in full.
+Children might receive the remainder unless the surviving spouse was a joint owner of the property.
+In this case, it will likely pass immediately to him or her, in full.

 Contrary to what you might have been told, if there is no will, the state does not automatically get the property.
 The probate process will still ensue and is similar to that of a process in which a will is involved.
 The time it takes to complete the probate process without a will could be slightly longer and having an Allentown, PA probate attorney on your side can help.

-Ask an estate lawyer, like an estate planning lawyer about probate and whether it’s really as bad as some say, and you may likely be told that it is a simple, logical, and well ordered process.
-The bad reputation often comes from the fees such as taxes, administrator fees, accounting fees, court fees, and legal fees.
-The executor of an estate is entitled to be compensated, and can be between 5 and 10 percent of the estate.
+Is Probate as Bad as it Sounds?
+Ask an estate lawyer about probate and whether it’s as bad as some say.
+You may likely hear that it is a logical, and well-ordered process.
+The bad reputation often comes from fees such as taxes, administrative costs, accounting fees, court fees, and legal fees.
+The executor of an estate is entitled to compensation.
+Compensation can be between 5 and 10 percent of the estate.
 This of course varies by each case.
-Ideally the creator of the living will and testament will arrange for compensation of all professional services, including the executor fees.
+Ideally, the creator of the living will arrange for professional compensation.
+The Grantor can dictate the executor fees.